Prevention: Inspect and Use CO Detectors

 Once a request is submitted, crews in your area will mark your project area with color-coded lines, indicating the locations of underground utilities.
 Private utility lines are not marked by 811.
 Those include gas lines between your meter and the house, electric lines running from your home to a detached garage or shed, invisible pet fences, lines for satellite or dish television, septic tanks and links, and propane tanks or lines.

-As temperatures fall, Hope Gas is working around the clock to ensure the safety of our customers, our employees, and the public.
+Below are some summer tips and guidelines to ensure the safety of our customers, our employees, and the public.